smertins27/cbd-vaccination/README.md

 The tables `states` and `vaccines` are preloaded with content to ensure that the application runs properly.

-The remaining tables are feed with dynamic user generated data, which are calculated and inserted via kafka and batch processing.
+The remaining tables are feed with dynamic user generated batch calculated data, which are calculated and inserted via kafka and batch processing.

 ![Database Design](https://raw.githubusercontent.com/smertins27/cbd-vaccination/master/documentation/images/MySQL_Database.jpg)